What Is Fainting?

 If a person feels like they're going to faint, taking these steps might help stop it:

 If possible, lie down.
-This can help prevent a fainting episode, as it lets blood get to the brain.
+This can help prevent a fainting episode, as it lets blood get to the brain, especially if the feet are propped up a bit.
 They should stand up again slowly when they feel better.
 Move to a sitting position for several minutes first, then to standing.

 Sit down with their head lowered forward between their knees.
 This also helps blood get to the brain, though it's not as good as lying down.
 When they feel better, they can move slowly into an upright seated position, then stand.